 Have you ever gone to the pet store and stood in the food isle asking yourself, “Which one do I choose?
 Is one better than another?
 How do I know what my pet needs?
 Are the ingredients really that different?
 Will he eat it?”
 So many questions and too many options.
 Nobody needs that level of stress.
 Seriously!

 I did a little digging and learned some interesting information about pet food.
 The food we feed our animals should strengthen their immune and digestive systems, promote a sleek, shiny, and healthy coat, and provide sustained and efficient energy.
 What we feed them should be appropriate for their age and breed as well as their size and weight.
 Any medical conditions should be taken into consideration as well.

-On pet food labels, the most plentiful ingredients are listed first, down to the least.
+The consensus is that whole food-based diets are BEST.
+Foods containing nutrients equal to what humans consume, are just as beneficial to animals.
+Pet food labels list the most plentiful ingredients first, down to the least.
 Some good options for meats include beef, chicken, turkey, lamb, venison, pork, and fish.
 Whole grains like brown rice and oats are an excellent source of energy.
-Fruits and vegetables are also a valuable source of essential vitamins, minerals, and fiber.
-All good things!
+Some fruits and vegetables are also valuable sources of essential vitamins, minerals, and fiber.